Last editedJun 20232 min read

 This allows customers to pay in their currency and for the merchant to receive it in their own currency without the need for foreign bank accounts.

-GoCardless offers competitive pricing for international payment processing at 2% + 20¢ per transaction, taken in customers’ local currencies.
+GoCardless offers competitive pricing for international payment processing, taken in customers’ local currencies.

 GoCardless also uses Wise to provide the real exchange rate so that customers get the best rate on currency conversion.